anxious-astrobiologist/Bipolar-englacial-bioinformatics-pipeline/README.md

 3. Metagenome assembly and taxonomic classification
 4. Genome binning, dereplication, and replication rate estimation
 5. Metatranscriptome decontamination and read mapping
 6. Functional and taxonomic annotation

+The majority of tools were installed in a Conda environment.

 ---